pseudobeard/teambalancer/README.md

 # teambalancer

-Quick and Dirty hack to balance scrim teams
+This is a quick and dirty hack in the form of a Discord bot for balancing scrim teams in Overwatch.

+## How to Use

-Edit the players.txt with BattleNetIDs, one per line.
+Edit players.txt with BattleNet IDs, e.g., `ASnackyBeard#1234`,
+one per line.

-Run python balance.py and it will generate two roughly balanced teams
+Run `python balance.py` and it will generate two roughly balanced teams.

+## TODOs

-TODO: Weight teams by SR
+- Weight teams by SR
-TODO: Weight teams by role
+- Weight teams by role